1984 Chicago Cubs season: Cultural Influences

-Before the season began, Grammy-award winning artist Steve Goodman recorded the tune "Go Cubs Go" which was played as the lead-in music for the radio broadcast on WGN radio.
-Goodman, who died just days before the Cubs clinched the division, also recorded "A Dying Cubs Fan's Last Request."
+Before the season began, Grammy Award winning artist Steve Goodman recorded the tune "Go Cubs Go" which was played as the lead-in music for the radio broadcast on WGN radio.
+Goodman, who died just days before the Cubs clinched the division, also recorded "A Dying Cubs Fan's Last Request".
 Since the 2007 season, the song has been played at Wrigley Field after victories; the practice continues to this day.

 The home games always began with the popular Van Halen song "Jump".

 NLCS

 A theory is that the Cubs were deprived of home-field advantage for the 1984 National League Championship Series (NLCS) because they could not host night games.
 There are accounts of MLB executives becoming frustrated throughout the 1984 MLB season and when it started to become clear in mid-August that the Cubs were very likely going to win the division, TV money was at stake.
 The networks then covering postseason games — NBC and ABC — could have lost millions if they had to cover those games at the then-lightless Wrigley Field on weekday afternoons.
 This was considered by MLB moguls to be important for the World Series and ultimately leads some to believe there may have been collusion leading to the Cubs losing three straight games to the San Diego Padres.

-However, from 1969–1984, the LCS were five-game series played in a 2-3 format.
+However, from 1969 to 1984, the LCS were five-game series played in a 2-3 format.
 The NL West and AL East champs hosted the first two games in odd years and the NL East and the AL West hosted the first two games in even years.
 Thus, no changes were made to the NLCS schedule due to Wrigley Field's lack of lights.

 It is true that Major League Baseball announced in August 1984 that if the Cubs were to make the World Series, the first game would be moved to the American League park, to maximize the television revenues from night games.
 In 1984, the series was to be a seven-game series in a 2-3-2 format with the NL hosting the first two and last two games.